Mtho9102/alx-zero_day/README.md

-My first readme ony time
+My first readme only time